reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 // {value: 1}
 ```

 **You can think of dispatching actions as "triggering an event"** in the application.
-Something happened, and we want the store to know about it.
-Reducers act like event listeners, and when they hear an action they are interested in, they update the state in response.
+It means that an event happened and we want the store to know about it.
+Reducers act like event listeners and update the state when they hear about an action they are interested in.

-We typically call action creators to dispatch the right action:
+It is common practice to call action creators to dispatch the right action.

 ```js
 const increment = () => {